J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab3/README.md

 Gate Check 2 required the functionality of the slave registers to read data from the hardware.
 The problem that I was having with this gate check was the use of initial values to the read side of the registers.
 The debugging process included deleting the wrapper files in Vivado that were in the SDK and then rebuilding them and exporting it back to the SDK.
 Once I rebuilt the software and compiled, rumnning the software allowed for trigger manipulation with the "wasd" keys

 Later in the lab before implementing the ISR, it was found that organized scattering of the waveform could be seen below in the picture.
 This is known to happen if the software is slow enough that it essentially skips the array index.
 Once the ISR is added to the software, this was seen to show better results and less scattering.
 A good idea was to use printf's whenever checking if the ISR was being used or if values were as expected.
-At one point the ISR was not loading and this caused the Left and Right bus arrays to be all zeros.Following the wire it was shown that there was an active low reset that was causing the flag register to be zero all the time.
+At one point the ISR was not loading and this caused the Left and Right bus arrays to be all zeros.
+Following the wire it was shown that there was an active low reset that was causing the flag register to be zero all the time.
 As soon as this was reversed, the ISR was working as expected.

 Towards the end of the lab looking at the waveform.
 It was apparent that the software was not printing through all of the values in the bus array.
 On the Scopeface there was scattering pixels of a sine wave.
 This can be seen in the figure below.
 The image shows that the scopeface was printing out to the screen.

 ##### Pixels being printed to screen with spaces
 ![scattering of the sine wave](Images/scattered.PNG)

 Though this O'Scope is not bulletproof, it was interesting to see that even with a perfect array of values of the sine wave, it was not printing every index.
-In the software, I used a for loop to make sure everytime the index 'i' was being sent to the slave register.
+In the software, I used a for loop to make sure every time the index 'i' was being sent to the slave register.
 This included both the address and value to BRAM.
 After building this I was able to get my waveform to look as it did in previous labs.

-The last problem I encountered occured during the process of getting A-level functionality.
+The last problem I encountered occurred during the process of getting A-level functionality.
 It seemed as if the Right bus was being printed out exactly as the Left bus was.
 Using Ctrl+F to find the instances where I used the Right ram.
 For the longest time looking at all the code in the software.
 Professor Falkinburg and I both were looking in the hardware to see if there was a possibility that the values were not correctly connected to the external L/R bus.
 Following the wires it seemed that the connections were in the right place, but when in the datapath there was one little mistake.
 VHDL is not a case sensitive language, there was one letter that was lowercased that I changed to make sure it couldn't cause any problems.
 While in the file for the datapath.
 I saw this line of code:

 	'Rbus_out <= STD_LOGIC_VECTOR(L_bus_unsigned(17 downto 2));'

 This was the Rbus_out that sent the data from the Audio Codec to the external bus.
 The code was checking the Left unsigned bus and putting it into the Right channel, essentially duplicating the waveform.
 A simple L to R change allowed the right to properly be displayed.
 A good part of debugging in this lab was using printf.
 The printf is what showed what was being put into registers and onto the slave register.

 A noteworthy comment is that while you may trigger off channel 1 or 2, you must print the other channel on the screen.
-Otherwise in the figure below you will get a line for channel 2 accross the screen while printing channel 1
+Otherwise in the figure below you will get a line for channel 2 across the screen while printing channel 1

 ##### Printing Channel 1 but not Channel 2
 ![channel 2 printed as a line](Images/organizedScatter.PNG)